Tornadoes collapse buildings and level homes in Nebraska and Iowa

 One of the most destructive tornadoes moved for miles Friday through mostly rural farmland before chewing up homes and other structures in the suburbs of Omaha, a city of 485,000 people with a metropolitan area population of about 1 million.

-Photos on social media showed the small city of Minden, Iowa, about 30 miles (48.3 kilometers) northeast of Omaha also sustained heavy damage.
+Photos on social media showed the small town of Minden, Iowa, about 30 miles northeast of Omaha also sustained heavy damage.

+Jeff Theulen, chief deputy of the Pottawattamie County Sheriff's Office, said at a late Friday briefing that 40 to 50 homes had been completely destroyed.
+Two injuries were reported but none was life-threatening.

+School buses have been brought in to give residents a ride out of town if they need one, he said.
+He asked others to stay away, as it's a very dangerous area with power lines down and piles of debris where homes used to be.

 The forecast for Saturday was ominous.
 The National Weather Service issued tornado watches across parts of Iowa, Kansas, Missouri, Oklahoma and Texas.
 Forecasters warned that large hail and strong wind gusts were possible.